Do you want to tell your life story? Here are ten tips to turn your life into fiction.

 1. Where to begin?

-Start the novel at a point that is exciting, and has relevance to the main point of the story.
+Start the novel at a point that is exciting, and has relevance to the main thread of your life story.
 “She was born in a small village in West of England” may be the truth, but it may be a tad boring and not very unique.
 (Everyone is born at some point).
 Now, of course, if you were born on a raft in the middle of the Pacific, that’s a different matter.
-The Englishman is a romantic tale, so it starts when Kaisa meets her Englishman at the British Embassy in Helsinki.
+The English Heart is a romantic tale, so it starts when Kaisa meets her Englishman at the British Embassy in Helsinki.

 3. Write Quickly